 My child is clinically vulnerable.
 Should they return to school?

 Children and young people at the highest clinical risk (individuals on the shielding list) have been advised by the Chief Medical Officer not to attend school, college or regulated childcare services such as nurseries in person in level 4 areas or during lockdown.

 Does/do my child/ren need to wear a face covering at school?

-Face coverings should now (unless exemptions apply) be worn in secondary schools, by adults and pupils aged 12 years and above moving around the school, such as in corridors and communal areas where physical distancing is not possible.
+Face coverings should now (unless exemptions apply) be worn in secondary schools, by adults and all pupils aged 12 years and above.
+Face masks will be worn in classrooms, communal areas and when moving about the school.

 Please see our Face Coverings web page for more detail.

 My child/ren normally get the bus to school.
 Do my children need to wear a face covering on school transport?